wrex/rexs.tips/content/guitar/Overview/test-driven-guitar/index.md

 I decided to borrow a technique from software developers called "test driven development" or TDD.

-### Test Driven Development
+### TDD for software

 With TDD, you write tests *first*, and only then begin coding the actual software implementation.

-With software, the process follows a cycle:
+With software, the TDD process follows a cycle:

 1. **Red Light**.
 The tests are written, but fail (with a "red" message) because the code is just a "stub" that doesn't actually do anything.

 2. **Green Light**.
 The developer codes the simplest possible implementation that makes the test pass ("green" light).
 The code is usually pretty ugly and slow at this point.

 3. **Refactor**.
-The developer then makes changes to the code ("refactoring") to make it more readable, maintainable, efficient, and fast, rerunning the test periodically to ensure the code still works.
-After each change is tested, the code is broken unless the light is green.
+The developer then makes changes to the code ("refactoring") to make it more readable, maintainable, efficient, and fast.
+They re-run the tests periodically to ensure the code still works.
+After each change is tested, the code is broken unless the light turns green.

-While the field of software development is obviously quite different from playing guitar, I stole ideas from TDD and applied them to learning the guitar.
+While the field of software development is obviously quite different from playing guitar, there are some ideas from TDD we can apply to learning the guitar.

 I call this *test driven guitar*.

-The most important idea is to **explicitly define what makes the light turn green**.
-In other words, document precisely what it takes to know you've practiced enough.
+The most important idea is to explicitly define what makes the light turn green **before you start practicing**.
+In other words, document precisely what it takes to know when you've practiced enough.

-### Pass criteria
+### GTD: Pass criteria

-Most drills and exercises in books, videos, or online courses only explain how to perform the drill, with only a bit of subjective guidance (if anything) regarding when you can stop practicing.
+Most drills and exercises in books, videos, or online courses only explain how to perform a particular drill.
+If they mention when you can stop practicing at all, it's usually some sort of totally subjective guidance.

-I wanted the exercises on this site to be *tests* with objective pass criteria, so I've expressly defined what constitutes "green light" in every practice exercise ("proficiency test") on this site.
+I wanted to create *tests* with *objective* pass criteria, rather than completely open-ended *exercises*.

+I'm publishing a series of "proficiency tests" using TDD principles to expressly define what constitutes a "green light" for a particular test.

-But how to make the pass criteria objective?
-Enter Mr. Metronome
+How to make the pass criteria objective rather than subjective?
+Enter **Mr. Metronome.**

 Most people think a metronome only has two purposes:

-* Provide a steady pulse during practice to improve your internal rhythm
+* It provides a steady pulse during practice to improve your internal sense of timing.
-* Let you build speed by practicing at higher and higher BPM
+* It lets you build speed by practicing at higher and higher BPM.

-But a metronome also excels as an objective, and *cruel*, task master:
+Both are true, but a metronome also excels as an objective, and *cruel*, task master.

-  "Can you complete the exercise three times in a row with half notes at 120 BPM without error".

-The metronome is not just for developing your sense of time, it's also an incredibly disciplined task master.

 Imagine teaching a child to recite the alphabet.

-My father used to tell a great story about teasing his younger brother: "You're so dumb I bet you can't even recite the alphabet."
-My uncle replied, "Sure I can! ...
-Of course, once you get up to 'R' and all that stuff ....".

-I bet my uncle could repeat the alphabet at 40 BPM quarter notes, but he'd probably have struggled at a faster tempo.

-Unfortunately, the pass criteria isn't always measurable.
-Sometimes it's unavoidably subjective and requires self assessment: "You can play the lick/song/whatever fluently and expressively without undue stress and without losing your place."

-The idea, though, is to specify the pass criteria *before* you start practicing.

-Many proficiency tests will have a corresponding tutorial or other page describing the background material.

-All tests will have "Green light criteria": what does it take to pass the test?

-Some tests may have extra credit (effectively "refactoring suggestions") to continue your exploration even after you've mastered the item.
+At some point, the kid can probably make it all the way from A to Z successfully, but with lots of "umms" and "errs" dispersed throughout.
+The kid smiles in relief and thinks she's done.

+With an evil grin, her teacher then say, "Congrats, Kid.
+You've memorized your ABCs, now comes the hard part."

+Teacher then sets a metronome to, say, 80 BPM and says, "Every time this clicks I want you to say the next letter of the alphabet, but you can't miss a click!"

+Suddenly reciting the alphabet got a whole lot harder.

+*That* is how you use the metronome to objectively measure proficiency.

+I won't pretend that every exercise "green light" can be defined with a metronome setting, but it does suffice for a huge majority of exercises.
+Regardless, I've tried hard to define *some* sort of objective *proficiency tests* with every exercise.

+Further, wherever possible, I've tried to define both "Initial Green" and "Refactored Green."
+That is, when do you know the material enough to start practicing seriously, and when have you truly mastered the material?
+When have you "learned your ABCs" and when can you recite the alphabet *without pause*?

 ## Tracking "what"

-In order to know what I should be working on, I obviously needed some way to track

-I needed a way to keep track of what I was working on.
-Conceptually, I wanted a list of "things to practice" that kept track of my progress and kept me from getting lost.
+Deciding "enough" was only half the battle, though.
+I still needed a way to keep track of what I was working on.

+Conceptually, I wanted a list of "things to practice" that tracked my progress and prevented me from getting lost.

-I definitely *didn't* want anything that dictated a rigid, linear progression through the items, though.
+I definitely *didn't* want anything that dictated a rigid, linear progression through the items, one by one.

 Most instructional sites are written that way: complete this, then do that, and only then start this new thing.

-Somedays I just didn't feel like working on technique and wanted to better undertand theory.
+Some days I just didn't feel like working on technique and wanted to better understand theory.
 Other days I *only* wanted to focus on technique.
 Still other days, I just wanted to practice actually making music (playing a song, switching between chords, or picking out a melody).

 My energy level and inclinations *change* day by day.
-This is normal (or at least so I've convinced myself).
+This is *normal* (or at least so I've convinced myself).

-One thing I know for sure is that learning is **not** linear!
+One thing I knew for sure is that learning is **not** linear!

-It's completely reasonable and normal (actually unavoidable in my opinion) to branch out and explore whatever strikes your fancy on any given day.

-But how can we track our progress and remain disciplined?
+How to track our progress yet remain disciplined?

-### Epiphany #1:  list of all items
+### The master list

 What if I just maintained a simple list of every practice item?
-Conceptually, I just needed to mark each item in one of three possible states:
+Conceptually, I just needed a list of practice items, each in one of three possible states:

 * Never attempted
 * In progress
 * Mastered

-With a little more thought, I came up with a simple list like this:
+With a little more thought, I created a list like this:

 | Item     | Mastered? | Last attempted | Description
 | ---      | ---       | ---            | ---